Ignatiocalvin/customGPT/README.md

 # customGPT
 Ecommerce chatbot using GPT's model hosted on gradio.
 The chatbot is able to read custom data from the user in the form of CSVs and pdfs.
+The chatbot has memory and is able to answer previous questions based on the conversation history.
+The chatbot is also able to answer questions about the data it has been trained on.

 ## Installation
 Install the necessary dependencies: